luisaziccarelli/T1A2_terminal_application/T1A2_terminal_application/README.md

 # Features
 - Key features:
-    - Feature 1:  Main ingredients:
+    - Feature 1:  ** Main ingredients **
     The program starts by asking input from the user on the items of food the user has available in their kitchen.
-    - Feature 2: Dietary restrictions
+    - Feature 2: ** Dietary restrictions **
     This program asks user inputs on whether they have any dietary restrictions.
 For the purpose of this program the dietary restrictions considered were: vegan and gluten free.
-    - Feature 3: Recipe
+    - Feature 3: ** Recipe **
     This program will output a recipe or a Step-by-step cooking instructions on how-to make the given meal.
-    - Feature 4: Prep time
+    - Feature 4: ** Prep time **
     The program will also output an indication of the time it will take the user to make the meal.

 - Addional features:
-    - Feauture 5
+    - Feauture 5: ** Type of meal (B, L , D) **
-    Type of meal (B, L , D): whether the user wants to make breakfast, lunch, or dinner.
+    Whether the user wants to make breakfast, lunch, or dinner.
-    - Feature 6
+    - Feature 6: ** Servings **
-    Number of people: number of people who would be having the meal.
-For instance a single person vs family.
+    Number of people the recipe would feed.
-    - Feature 7
+    - Feature 7: ** Tools needed **
-    Tools needed: the type of cooking tools the user would need to use in order to prepare the meal such as: saucepan.
+    The type of cooking tools the user would need to use in order to prepare the meal such as: saucepan.
-    - Feature 8
+    - Feature 8 ** Extra ingredients **
-    Extra ingredients: additional ingredients other than the main ingredients that the user could have to implement the recipe, such as: condiments.
+    Additional ingredients other than the main ingredients that the user could have to implement the recipe, such as: condiments.

 # User Interaction Experience